The Making of a Gigolo (4) - Prudence Harris

 Chapters : 1 | 2 | 3 | 4 | 5 | 6

-Bobby surveyed the back door of the Harris residence, and frowned at the long stretches of rotten wood in the jamb.
+Bobby surveyed the back door of the Harris residence, and frowned at the long stretches of rotten wood in the jamb and lower quarter.
 The whole thing would have to be replaced, frame and all.
-He' have to use Mamma’s pickup truck, or get the lumber yard to deliver all the pieces.
+He'd have to use Mamma’s pickup truck, or get the lumber yard to deliver all the pieces.
 He'd never had to buy anything he couldn't carry away with him and, despite being twenty-one years old, and a master repairman, there were still things he was unfamiliar with.
 The policies of the lumber yard were among them.

 "What do you think?" asked the woman standing beside him.